Nielsencu/Deep_Object_Pose/readme.md

 # DOPE Repository
 This repository contains the complete DOPE scripts to generate synthetic data, train, and run inference.

 To see the current progress, you can find these two videos under the `doc/` folder: doc/current_progress.mp4 doc/pick_with_orientation.mp4

-For a more complete explanation, original repo can be found [here](https://github.com/NVlabs/Deep_Object_Pose) of how the sim-to-real learning and training works.
+For a more complete explanation, original repo can be found [here](https://github.com/NVlabs/Deep_Object_Pose), which contains the original paper and explains how the sim-to-real learning and training works.
+## Requirements
+If you use conda you can install from conda_requirements.txt, note that the pip_requirements.txt might not be complete as I had installed some of the requirements using conda.
+I have also upgraded the pytorch to 0.10.0 so if you are installing from NVIDIA Repo's requirements.txt, take note of this.

 ## Workflow
 1. Get 3D CAD model of your object from a 3D scanner as .obj file and its' texture as .png, check number of mesh triangles using blender, decimate to 15000 to avoid any errors in rendering.